samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 ## Methods

-### 1. Supervised Learning - Large Language Models

 When working on a specific domain, it is ideal to pre-train the LLM on rare words first and then perform the domain-specific task.
+At the outset, we began scoping different LLM models.
+From the plethora of options that HuggingFace provides with, we played around with the inferencing APIs of different models like BERT,bioBERT and T5-variants.
+We realise the diverse variants of T5-based models offer specific LLMs that are tuned for instruction-based tasks and are thus bound to perform marginally better than their counterparts.
+Thus, for this project, we plan to test two variants of the Tk-INstruct model -
+1. [Tk-Instruct Small](https://huggingface.co/allenai/tk-instruct-small-def-pos) - this is the smallest T5-based Instruction tuned model.
+The t5-small LLM has been tuned with intructional dataset consisting of a definition and 2 positive examples to create this fine-tuned LLM version.
+The model consists of 60million parameters and we chose to start with fine-tuning this first and then moving on to a bigger LLM for comparative analysis and benchmarking purposes.
+2. [Tk-Instruct Base](https://huggingface.co/allenai/tk-instruct-base-def-pos) - Similar to the above model, the only difference is that this model has been trained on t5-base model which is a 220 million parameter model.

-Here, we plan to first pre-train the instruction-tuned [Tk-Instruct LLM](https://huggingface.co/allenai/tk-instruct-3b-def-pos-neg)<sup>[2]</sup>  so that it learns the rare biomedical terms.
-We will then fine-tune it using Instructional prompts composed of a definition and a positive example.
+Our inital plan was to  pre-train the instruction-tuned [Tk-Instruct LLM](https://huggingface.co/allenai/tk-instruct-3b-def-pos-neg)<sup>[2]</sup> so that it learns the rare biomedical terms.
+The Masked Language Modelling (MLM) technique underlying pretrianing a large language model is a semi-supervised approach that would help the model learn the domain-specific vocabulary.

 <img src="https://user-images.githubusercontent.com/65465058/194685081-51c1b248-27c9-4441-9b89-8eb3ee671fa3.png" width="500">

-When working on a specific domain, it is ideal to pre-train the LLM on rare words first and then perform the domain-specific task.
-Here, we plan to first pre-train the instruction-tuned T5 LLM so that it learns the rare biomedical terms.
-We will then fine-tune it using Instructional prompts composed of a definition and a positive example.

-At the outset, we began scoping different LLM models.
-However, while exploring different free cloud platform capabilities we realised that pretraining would not be feasible given the limitations of compute power.
+Unfortunately, due to compute resource constraints, we are unable to proceed with this task.
+However, we do fine-tune it using Instructional prompts composed of a definition and a positive example.
+As the LLM is itself a base T5 model tuned specifically for inteructional tasks, we hypothesise that passing simple elaborate instructions should work well for our use case even without the pretraining step.
+Also, since the output is an extraction task and not a generation task, the model should be able to extract relevant output phrases from the patient notes even without learing the domain-specific medical vocabulary.

 We have thus trained the T5 model with ~13000 instances.
 The parameters we have used in the model are as follows:

 <img src="https://user-images.githubusercontent.com/65465058/201564479-de72c6e0-15b1-4227-a0fc-c4726d074fde.png" width="500">